openpracticelibrary/openpracticelibrary/content/practice/example-mapping.md

 When there are enough examples that everyone is comfortable with what is being asked in the story, they can be rewritten as both automated tests and acceptance criteria.

 ![](/images/example-mapping-2-.png "Example Map")

-## Why use it?

-Example mapping can be used with a team and stakeholders as a tool to ensure that the team appropriately understands what is expected as a part of the story.
-It gets the stakeholders involved in the development of acceptance criteria, and may bring to light misunderstandings while discussing specific examples of business rules.

-Most of all: Multiple examples of specific cases convey information better than a single bad abstraction of a concept.

 ## Further Information